AdamBrassard/azure-virtualmachine/README.md

     avset_name: # Define an availability set if desired. else this will be ignored
     nic_name: # enter the name of an existing NIC
     pubip: # Set to static or dynamic if you want a public IP, Default is disabled
+    subnet_name: # Name of the subnet to create the vm, there can be multiple and different for each VM. module for VM defaults to existing first subnet.

 ```